UrsineCorner/whyhq/README.md

-# whyhq
+# "Why HQ" Site

-Mirror of WhyHQ public pages
+Mirror of WhyHQ public pages with GitSync